NOTE: About the term "Mood Music". This was the original term used to

 pieces in scoring various episodes.

-Roger Roger retired from the music business in the 1970s; he
+Roger Roger retired from the music business in the 1970s; He passed

-passed away in Paris, France in June of 1995 two months before his
+away in the resort town of Deauville, France in June of 1995 two months

 Recommended mood music compositions of Roger Roger: